MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/Get-AzureRmTag.md

         0003          5
 ```

-This example uses the **Detailed** parameter to get detailed information about all predefined tags in the subscription.
+This command uses the *Detailed* parameter to get detailed information about all predefined tags in the subscription.
-Using the **Detailed** parameter is the equivalent of using the **Name** parameter for every tag.
+Using the *Detailed* parameter is the equivalent of using the *Name* parameter for every tag.

 ## PARAMETERS